Russia head to this summer’s European Championship looking to build off their superb performance on home soil in the 2018 World Cup.

 Although not the most glamorous of players, especially when considering some of the attacking full-backs that will be on show this summer, Mario Fernandes is as steady as they come at right-back for CSKA Moscow and Russia.

-The Brazilian-born defender has made more interceptions than any other CSKA player so far this season, using his reading of the game to step in and steal the ball at the perfect moment.
+The Brazilian-born defender made more interceptions (51) than any other CSKA player during the season 2020/21, using his reading of the game to step in and steal the ball at the perfect moment.
 Fernandes’ aggressiveness in the tackle also makes him an extremely undesirable opponent in one-on-one battles with wingers.

 Fernandes, who recently signed a new deal with CSKA, ranked second among Russian players for ball recoveries (34) and aerial duels won (21) at the 2018 World Cup, while he was third for tackles (11), interceptions (eight) and clearances (19).
 Expect him to play the same level of importance at the Euros.